 The Health Information Technology Associate degree program is designed to prepare the student to function effectively in a technical manner in health information departments in a wide variety of healthcare settings. *

 Medical Assistants work in medical practices, clinics, and hospitals.
 Medical Assistants have cross-training for both administrative and clinical responsibilities. **

-The associate degree of applied science in radiography prepares the graduate entering the profession of radiography.
-The degree provides the student with a variety of sound clinical experiences in which the student develops competency in skills, and personal and professional growth in the discipline.
+The associate degree in applied science in radiography prepares the graduate entering the profession of radiography.
+The degree provides the student with a variety of sound clinical experiences in which the student develops competency in skills and personal and professional growth in the discipline.

 * Offered as a credit course or program, and as a non-credit course or program.